top of page

 Conscious Breathing Summit 2022

-About a week ago, I attended the international breathwork conference Conscious Breathing Summit, an event located at the venue Solna Gate, a tranquil business area in the outskirts of Stockholm.
+About a week ago, I attended the international breathwork conference Conscious Breathing Summit, an event located in Solna, an area in the outskirts of Stockholm.
 Founder of the summit is Anders Olsson; inventor of the respiratory and lung capacity-strengthening gadget the Relaxator, and specialist on the many benefits and techniques of slow, silent and conscious breathing.
 He educates conscious breathing-instructors, writes books and does lectures on the power of breath.
 Anders is also known for the famous Stanford study, an experiment in which Anders and science journalist James Nestor investigated nose breathing vs. mouth breathing during 10 days in San Francisco.

 A very interesting study indeed, and the results were crystal clear.
 The impact in regard to physical and mental health and well-being, were immediate and like night and day.